-The platform enables anyone and everyone in the city to post, promote and manage their volunteering opportunities.
-Members can not only respond to these opportunities but keep a record of the hours they have volunteered and search for opportunities that match their saved profile.
+The platform enables anyone in the city to post, promote and manage their volunteering opportunities.
+Members can respond to these opportunities, keep a record of the hours they have volunteered and search for opportunities that match their profile.

-The Bristol Reading in Schools project alone has successfully crowdsourced 250 volunteers to help children from years 1, 2 and 3 (5, 6 and 7 year olds) who have fallen behind with their reading.
+The Bristol Reading in Schools project alone has successfully crowdsourced 300 volunteers, mostly people of retirement age, to help children from years 1, 2 and 3 (5, 6 and 7 year olds) who have fallen behind with their reading.
 Volunteers from across the city commit many days to improving children's confidence and overall reading skills.

-Members can also start discussions, gather ideas and share solutions to the issues that are important to them.
-Ideas can be rated and endorsed by others - with the option to turn the best ideas into community-led projects.
-This particular feature enables project teams to set up chatrooms, share documents, share tasks, embed surveys and Trello boards.
+Members can also pose challenges, gather ideas and share solutions to the issues that are important to them with the option to turn the best ideas into community-led project teams.

 A key challenge for Bristol City Council, and the city as a whole, is to accelerate practical solutions where local resources are mobilised to meet immediate needs.